Zapratkyn/webserv/README.md

 TO DO :

+- Implement the timeout for select().
+Meaning, if a problem occurs and client is stuck in loading, send a error (500) to every waiting client, clear the request list, unblock everything and wait for new connexions.

 - Throw an error if a location name has an extension (Like .html)

-- I need to find a way to apply the favicon and the stylesheet to the displayed pages
+- I need to find a way to apply the favicon (works on Firefox, not on Chrome) and the stylesheet to the displayed pages

 - I'm not sure about the allowed methods for the locations.
 Either I won't let the user look for direct url or I'll update any page linked to a location if methods other than GET are specified in the location block.